tcfoo/spryker-docs/docs/pbc/all/product-relationship-management/202204.0/product-relationship-management.md

   - /docs/scos/user/features/202200.0/product-relations-feature-overview.html
 ---

-The _Product Relations_ feature lets product catalog managers create logical relations between products based on their actual properties.
+The _Product Relationshiphn Management_ capability lets product catalog managers create logical relations between products based on their actual properties.
 Product relations are displayed on the Storefront to achieve multiple purposes:
 * Promote products in cart.
 * Recommend product alternatives.
 * Display comparable or additional products to the product a customer is viewing.